 One thing is for sure, this game hasn’t remained popular over the years because of its design!
-Sure, we are talking 2011 here and graphics and animation have moved on in the online slot world considerably since then – but the graphics in Dragon’s Treasure wouldn’t have looked out of place in a late 80’s arcade game, they are pretty laughable.
+Sure, we are talking 2011 here, and graphics and animation have moved on in the online slot world considerably since then – but the graphics in Dragon’s Treasure wouldn’t have looked out of place in a late 80’s arcade game, they are pretty laughable.

-The background is some grass with what is presumably a couple of thin tree trunks either side of the game board so I’m guessing it’s a forest?
+The background is some grass with what is presumably a couple of thin tree trunks either side of the game board, so I’m guessing it’s a forest?
 The character symbols are also amusingly poorly drawn, as is the dragon and warrior battle animation.

-The low-value symbols are the standard 10, J, Q, K, and Ace and the higher value symbols start with a sword then a treasure chest, Hagen the Warrior, and Siegfried who is the highest paying symbol with five of a kind paying out a hefty 1,000x the bet size.
+The low-value symbols are the standard 10, J, Q, K, and Ace and the higher value symbols start with a sword than a treasure chest, Hagen the Warrior, and Siegfried who is the highest paying symbol with five of a kind paying out a hefty 1,000x the bet size.
 All wins pay left to right with 3 symbols on a pay line or more paying for the low-value symbols while all the higher value symbols pay from 2 of a kind upwards.
 As in most clones of Book of Ra, the scatter is also the wild, and in this instance, it is represented by the Dragon.

 As is the Merkur way you are able to gamble every win in the base game or the bonus game.
 As it is a ‘Book’ clone, the bonus game in Dragons Treasure is a free spins round.

 Cards & Ladder Gamble Feature